Juan Flavier: Secretary of health (1992–1995)

-Philippine Senate
+Senator of the Philippines (1995–2007)

-In 1995, he ran for senator and won under the Ramos administration ticket and was re-elected to a second term in the 2001 elections, placing second among the 12 winning candidates.
-As senator, he authored and sponsored several landmark bills including the Traditional Medicine Law, the Social Reform and Poverty Alleviation Act, Philippine Clean Air Act, Indigenous People's Rights Act, Anti-money Laundering Act, Barangay Micro-Business Enterprise, National Service Training Program for Tertiary Students, Dangerous Drugs Act, Plant Variety Protection Act, Philippine Nursing Act, the Tobacco Regulation Act, and the law declaring Eid'l Fitr a national public holiday in the Philippines.
+In 1995, he ran for senator and won under the Ramos administration ticket, and was re-elected to a second term in the 2001 elections, placing second among the 12 winning candidates.
+As a senator, he authored and sponsored several landmark bills including the Traditional Medicine Law, the Social Reform and Poverty Alleviation Act, the Philippine Clean Air Act, the Indigenous Peoples' Rights Act, the Anti-Money Laundering Act, the Barangay Micro-Business Enterprises Act, the National Service Training Program for Tertiary Students, the Comprehensive Dangerous Drugs Act, the Plant Variety Protection Act, the Philippine Nursing Act, the Tobacco Regulation Act, and the law declaring Eid'l Fitr a national public holiday.

-When he was senator he had a perfect attendance record during sessions, a fact mentioned in the Senate resolution marking his death, which read in part, "The hard-working legislator registered a perfect attendance during the sessions and was instrumental in the enactment of landmark legislations promoting public health care and improving the quality of life of the people."
-He was also the "poorest" senator, with a net worth on his 2005 Statement of Assets, Liabilities and Net worth (SALN) of 3.49 million Philippine pesos.
+During his time in the Senate, he maintained a perfect attendance record during sessions, a fact mentioned in the Senate resolution marking his death, which read in part: "The hard-working legislator registered a perfect attendance during the sessions and was instrumental in the enactment of landmark legislations promoting public health care and improving the quality of life of the people."
+He was also the "poorest" senator, with a net worth on his 2005 Statement of Assets, Liabilities and Net Worth (SALN) of 3.49 million Philippine pesos.

-Flavier was also formerly a resident presenter on Kapwa Ko Mahal Ko, a public service programme on GMA Network.
+Flavier was also formerly a resident presenter on Kapwa Ko Mahal Ko, a public service program on GMA Network.